driskell/log-courier/docs/Configuration.md

 Duration.
 Optional.
 Default: "1h"
 Configuration reload will only affect new or resumed files

-If a log file has not been modified in this time period, it will be closed and Log Courier will simply watch it for modifications.
+If a log file has not been successfuly read from this time period, it will be closed and Log Courier will simply watch it for modifications.
 If the file is modified it will be reopened.

-If a log file that is being harvested is deleted, it will remain on disk until Log Courier closes it.
-Therefore it is important to keep this value sensible to ensure old log files are not kept open preventing deletion.
+### `hold_time`

+Duration.
+Optional.
+Default: "96h"
+Configuration reload will only affect new or resumed files

+If a log file is deleted, and this amount of time has passed and Log Courier still has the file open, the file will be closed regardless of whether data will be lost.

+This is a failsafe to ensure that a blocked pipeline does not cause deleted files to be held open indefinitely, eventually causing the disk space to fill.
+This will mean that disk usage cannot be used to detect issues sending logs and so additional monitoring may be needed to detect this.

+Set to 0 to disable and keep files open indefinitely until all data inside them is sent and the dead_time passes.

 ### `fields`